jctjavier/iovio-task-five/README.md

 ```
 docker-machine ls
 ```
-## Steps to instantiate a local virtual computer
+## Steps to instantiate a local virtual computer (For Windows with Docker toolbox installed.
+No Hyper-V)
 1. Open a command shell
 2. Run the following command:
 ```